Top Candidates

 So, what steps can you put in place to increase your chances of landing your first choice candidate?

-Interestingly, we are seeing Skilled and high-quality candidates moving extremely quickly in the market after an extended period of recruitment inertia in the market as a result of the prolonged impact the pandemic has had within many industry sectors and organisations.
+Interestingly, we are seeing skilled and high-quality candidates moving extremely quickly in the market after an extended period of recruitment inertia.
+This is as a result of the prolonged impacts of the pandemic on many industry sectors and organisations.
 However, this is now changing.

-Below, we detail the 3 stand-out ones which should be relatively easy for most organisations to implement:-
+Below, we detail the 3 stand-outs which should be relatively easy for most organisations to implement:

 The best overall way to hire faster is to reduce the time needed to complete interviews.

-• Reduce interview scheduling delays — scheduling interviews are a major delay factor.
-Reduce that delay by using telephone interviews, remote video interviews, and by allowing the candidates to self-schedule interviews using online software.
+• Reduce interview scheduling delays — reduce that delay by using telephone interviews, remote video interviews, and by allowing the candidates to self-schedule interviews using online software.
 Holding interviews at night or on weekends can also reduce scheduling delays.

-• Hold fewer interviews — Companies such as Google have a clear structured process which clearly defines for applicants the interview process.
+• Hold fewer interviews — Companies such as Google have a clear structured process which defines the interview process for applicants.
 You can read about this in the excellent book, 'Work Rules'.

 • Have an expedited interview process — complete your interview process quickly in the case when a top candidate has another offer or to meet the job search timetable of your top candidates.
-The emergence of video interviewing during lockdown which recruiters such as ourselves have implemented in our search and selection stages and our clients are now implementing in their processes has helped this undoubtedly.
+The emergence of video interviewing during lockdown has helped this undoubtedly.
 Issues and delays from coordinating diaries to reflect geographical constraints of individuals involved in the interview process has now almost completed disappeared from the agenda.

-We are not saying dont do your due diligence or cut corners ....anything but, we are just saying dont unnecessarily delay or it could cost you and your organisation.
+We are not saying don't do your due diligence or cut corners.
+We are just saying don't unnecessarily delay or it could cost you and your organisation.

 Download the Hiring Checklist

-The best candidates have clear ideas about what they want from their career and won’t apply for your job unless they find out everything they want to know about it.
-This is why it is fundamental to be totally clear about all the job-related information they want to know like, start dates;remuneration;training and development;career progression and Company Plans.
+The best candidates have clear ideas about what they want from their career and won’t apply for your job unless they find out everything they want to know.
+This is why it is fundamental to be totally clear about all the job-related information like, start dates, remuneration, training and development, career progression and company plans.

 Don't forget, the best candidates are looking for a position that will give them longevity and stability, along with the support to grow professionally, learn new things and be challenged.
 Presenting that information up front can help improve the response..